jondgoodwin/progling/content/post/the-ir-tree-named-nodes.md

 - Although most node types don't use names, the ones that do are spread out unevenly across every node group:  a few expressions (variables and functions), most types, and some statements (e.g., module nodes).
-  What is the best way to make a node's name information generically accessible regardless of node type, without wasting a lot of space for non-named nodes?
+  What is the best way to gain access to a node's name information, given this disparity?
 - Cone's namespace rules
   vary depending on the semantic context a name is declared within.
   How should various different namespaces be represented to ease correct name resolution?
+- Namespace mechanisms allow importing of unowned names, including via an alias
 - How can costly string matching be reduced to improve compiler performance?

-## INamedNode Interface
+## Interface

-As the [previous post](/post/the-ir-tree-inode) indicates, all nodes begin with a common set of header fields.
-As it turns out, INodeHdr is only the first of four common headers that a node type can use in front of the node-specific fields.
-The other three headers are optional, layered in this order:
+There is no interface usable for accessing a node's name regardless of its node type.
+Thus, it is necessary to match against the node type first, or use an interface that does have the name.
+These are common headers used for nodes:

 - **INodeHdr** *(required)* - lexical context, type and flags
-- **ITypedNodeHdr** *(optional)* - the type of a value (for expression nodes)
+- **IExpNodeHdr** *(optional)* - the type of a value (for expression nodes)
-- **INamedNodeHdr** *(optional)* - the node's name as well as a pointer to the node whose namespace this name belongs to
+- **ITypeNodeHdr** *(optional)* - info common across all types
-- **IMethNodeHdr** *(optional)* - for nodes declaring a type that supports methods
+- **INsTypeNodeHdr** *(optional)* - for type nodes containing a namespace of methods/fields

-**Note**: A node type choosing to use any optional header gets all the fields of earlier headers.
+**Note**: A node type choosing to use any optional header gets all the fields of dependent headers.
-Thus, all named nodes will have space reserved for type information even if the named node's type (e.g., a module) does not semantically represent a typed value.
-The performance benefit of being able to use fixed offsets to find information quickly is worth the price of some memory (the size of a pointer) being wasted.
+The performance benefit of being able to use fixed offsets to find information quickly is worth the price of some memory being wasted.

 ## Name Interning